Security Experts See Chromebooks as a Closed Ecosystem That Improves Security - Slashdot

 ... an oxymoron.

-i bet a reasonably secured Linux distro (Score:4, Interesting)
+i bet a reasonably secured Linux distro (Score:5, Interesting)

 Re: (Score:2)